-Professors Virginia Caples Ola Sanders Nahid Sistani Cynthia Smith
+Virginia Caples Ola Sanders Nahid Sistani Cynthia M. Smith

-Dorothy Brandon Linda Gardner Johnson Kamalu
+Johnson Kamalu

-Allison Young
+Carol Hall Allison Young

 The Master of Science program in Family and Consumer Sciences is dedicated to preparing researchers and academicians to engage in a diverse range of intellectual issues critical for the well-being of individuals and families.
 The flexibility of the Master's degree program in Family and Consumer Sciences allows students the opportunity to achieve professional and personal goals.
 In addition to flexibility, a thesis or non-thesis option is offered.
 A total of 34 semester hours of course work, 13 of which are common core courses, is required for completion of the program.
-The remaining hours (15 - 21 hours) may be taken through one of the Area Concentrations:
+The remaining hours (15 thesis/21 hours for non-thesis) may be taken through one of the Area Concentrations: